 The successful candidate will have already received an offer to start DPhil study at the Faculty of Theology and Religion in October 2023.
 Priority will be given to candidates who apply to Blackfriars Hall, but in the event that no suitable candidates have applied to Blackfriars, the scholarship may be given to a suitable candidate on the condition that they migrate to Blackfriars.
 The scholarship is only tenable at Blackfriars Hall.

-The successful candidate will be eligible for such conference grants as are open to other doctoral students in the Faculty of Theology and Religion.
+The successful candidate will be eligible for such conference grants as are open to other doctoral students in the Faculty of Theology and Religion and at Blackfriars Hall.
 They will be subject to such procedures for transfer and confirmation of status as are prescribed in the regulations, and the award will be terminated if doctoral status is suspended for any reason.
 The award is not renewable after three years of full-time doctoral study.

 Applicants for the award should write to Dr Clare Broome Saunders, firstname.lastname@example.org, by Friday 13 January 2023.